 Blandings Castle is dysfunction junction, the home of a chaotic family struggling to keep itself in order.
-Clarence Emsworth, ninth earl and master of Blandings Castle, yearns...
+Clarence Threepwood, Ninth Earl of Emsworth and master of Blandings Castle, yearns...
 See full summary »

 At Blandings Castle, the Earl of Emsworth only cares about his prize pig 'The Empress' and is wilfully ignorant of the fact that his brother is planning to publish a book which might ruin ...
 See full summary »

 23 of 23 people found this review helpful.

 Was this review helpful to you?